 \subsection{Implementation details}

-Based on considerations of the applicability of the model in different scenarios, we propose four models of different sizes: Tiny, Small, Base, and Large.
-Our backbone adopts the same parameter settings as Vision RetNet and is pre-trained on the ImageNet1K dataset.
-The size of the hidden layer parameter C in the decoder is [256, 256, 256, 512] for the four sizes, respectively.
-The SegRet model is built on the mmsegmentation framework and trained on four Nvidia A40 GPUs.
-We randomly flip and crop the ADE20K and COCO-Stuff dataset to a size of 512×512 and perform the same operations on the Cityscapes dataset, resulting in a size of 512×1024.
-Specifically, on the ADE20K dataset, the Large model is randomly cropped to 640×640.
-To ensure fairness, we did not use training strategies such as OHEM.
-We utilized cross-entropy loss and the AdamW optimizer, with a learning rate of 0.0001 and weight decay of 0.01.
-The batch sizes for ADE20K and COCO-Stuff were set to 16, while Cityscapes was set to 8.
-ADE20K and Cityscapes were trained for 160k iterations, and COCO-Stuff for 80k iterations.
-The evaluation process followed the same settings as Mask2former.
+To enhance the model's adaptability across diverse application scenarios, we introduce four SegRet variants of varying capacities: Tiny, Small, Base, and Large.
+The corresponding decoder parameter counts are 0.814M, 0.814M, 0.871M, and 2.607M, respectively.
+Each variant employs the same backbone as Vision RetNet~\citep{RMT}, pre-trained on the ImageNet1K dataset~\citep{deng2009imagenet}.
+The decoder's channel dimensions $C$ for the four configurations are set to [256, 256, 256, 512], respectively.
+The SegRet model is implemented based on the MMSegmentation framework~\citep{mmsegmentation} and trained using four NVIDIA A40 GPUs.
+For data preprocessing, images from the ADE20K and COCO-Stuff datasets are randomly flipped and cropped to a resolution of $512\times 512$, while Cityscapes images are processed to $512\times1024$.
+Specifically, for the ADE20K dataset, the inputs of the Large variant are randomly cropped to $640\times640$.
+To ensure a fair comparison, we refrain from employing advanced training strategies such as OHEM~\citep{shrivastava2016training}.
+Instead, we adopt the cross-entropy loss function in conjunction with the AdamW optimizer, using a learning rate of 0.0001 and a weight decay of 0.01.
+Batch sizes are configured as 16 for ADE20K and COCO-Stuff, and 8 for Cityscapes.
+Training is conducted for 160,000 iterations on ADE20K and Cityscapes, and 80,000 iterations on COCO-Stuff.
+Evaluation protocols are aligned with those used in Mask2Former\citep{Mask2former} to ensure consistency and comparability.